fishing lure for bass

 fishing with deep crankbaits

 When you’re targeting fish in deeper waters, deep-diving crankbaits are essential.
-These specialized lures can reach depths that shallow-diving crankbaits simply cannot, making them vital for anglers aiming to catch fish residing below the surface.
+These specialized lures can reach depths that shallow-diving crankbaits simply cannot, making them vital for anglers aiming to catch fish below the surface.

 One great option is the Berkley Flicker Shad crankbait, which can dive between 11 and 13 feet.
 It’s Ideal for getting down to where the fish are hiding.